-- The systems using the disk with the complete installation uses logicals that normally reference the product executables and shared files. - The systems using the disk with only the nonshared files use normal product logical definitions to point to shared files and directories.
+- The other of the product directories is a partial product installation, with only those directories that contain either Alpha or VAX system executables and other nonshared files. - The systems using the disk with the complete installation uses logicals that normally reference the product executables and shared files. - The systems using the disk with only the nonshared files use normal product logical definitions to point to shared files and directories.
 System logicals that point to nonshared files are assigned to the specific device, directory and/or file names.